Residential Addiction Treatment Program in Kent, CT

 - Biological interventions to repair brain neural and neurotransmitter systems that are damaged by a wide variety of substances.

-- Clinicians diagnose and treat any co-occurring mental health issues.
+- Licensed clinicians diagnose and treat any co-occurring mental health issues.

 - 12 Steps are taught in an intense format: